 Some of these inappropriate social behaviors are often linked to certain memories or thought patterns, similar to those that impact non-autistic individuals suffering from traumatic disorders.
 Since EMDR therapy focuses on managing these types of psychological habits, it has the potential to offer therapists an entirely new tool for addressing autistic symptoms, hopefully leading to increased verbal abilities, improved social interaction, improved self-regulation, and a healthier state of general function.

 Continuous Assessment and Program Development

-While the available research suggests that EMDR could have significant positive implications for younger ASD patients, there are still a lot of unknowns about long-term results.
-Positive results in a large sample size don’t necessarily mean this type of therapy will benefit a particular child either, so progress must be assessed on an individual basis.
-Therapists who incorporate emerging techniques and strategies must keep careful track of each patient’s progress towards established treatment goals and take an active role in educating families or caregivers about results.
+While available research suggests that EMDR could have significant positive implications for younger ASD patients, there are still a lot of unknowns about long-term results.
+Because of the nature of spectrum disorders, it is difficult to say conclusively that positive results in a large sample size mean the therapy will benefit all children.
+Much like an initial ASD assessment and diagnosis, treatment, therapies, and progress must constantly be assessed on an individualized basis.
+Therapists who continually incorporate emerging techniques and strategies must keep careful track of each patient’s progress towards established treatment goals and take an active role in educating families or caregivers about results.

-Eye movement desensitization and reprocessing has a particular appeal for therapists focusing on ASD because of relatively simple client interactions.
-Much like applied behavior analysis (ABA), it involves the manipulation of a person’s physiological and psychological state through the consistent application of basic scientific principles.
-Methodical and responsible EMDR therapy can be beneficial to children with autism by encouraging productive adaptations of various thought and behavioral patterns.
+Eye movement desensitization and reprocessing have a lot of appeal for therapists focused on patients with ASD.
+Through relatively simple client interactions, EMDR allows for the manipulation of a person’s physiological and psychological state through the consistent application of basic scientific principles Methodical and responsible EMDR therapy can be beneficial to a variety of children with autism, offering potential benefits that are both long-lasting and foundational to continued positive development in both thought and behavioral patterns.